sg893052/sonic-buildimage/system/system-ready.md

 ### 2.4.2 show system status all
 - All Sonic Services will be monitored for its running and Up status.
 - There is no separate logic to get Port status as it is covered as part of relevant services marking up status.
+- Fail-Reason will be extracted from "Result" property of systemctl command and then displayed appropriately.
 - Output format of the CLI :

-    <"System is ready with all the services"/"System is not ready - one or more service have Failed">
+    <"System is ready with all the services"/"System is not ready - one or more services have Failed">
     Service-Name        Service-Status       App-Ready-Status   Fail-Reason
      <service1>         OK                   OK                 -
      <service2>         Failed               Failed             start-limit-hit
-     <service3>         OK                   Failed             -
+     <service3>         OK                   Failed             Inactive

     Example 1: